serenpa/coast_core/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-coast could always use more documentation, whether
+coast_core could always use more documentation, whether
-as part of the official coast docs, in docstrings,
+as part of the official coast_core docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback